politicalphysicist/politicalphysicist.github.io/content/Politics/labourEnergyReview.md

 intended pathways for upgrading the whole energy system, including other electricity generation technologies, UK heating and our approach for non-domestic buildings”.
-To date the full paper still does not appear to have been published, although Labour is so poor at publicising policy documents that it is difficult to know for certain.
+To date the full paper still does not appear to have been published, but given Labour's haphazard way of publishing and publicising its own policy documents it is difficult to know for certain.
 The introduction goes on to claim that “Britain has the best opportunities for renewable energy of almost any country in the world” and explains that the current paper will look at “four key elements” of Labour’s plans: energy efficiency, offshore wind, onshore wind, and solar power.

 Many short-term benefits of such a policy are described: eliminating fuel poverty (and improved well-being that results), cleaner air,